Berlin to decide on loan for Thomas Cook's Condor within next days: Minister

-BERLIN (Reuters) - The German government will decide within the next coming days on whether to offer financial support to Condor, the German airline owned by insolvent British travel operator Thomas Cook (TCG.L), German Economy Minister Peter Altmaier said on Tuesday.
+BERLIN (Reuters) - The German government will decide within the next coming days on whether to offer financial support to Condor, the German airline owned by insolvent British travel operator Thomas Cook TCG.L, German Economy Minister Peter Altmaier said on Tuesday.

 “It is very important that we apply the usual procedure,” Altmaier told journalists in Berlin, adding that a request Condor has filed for a bridging loan is currently being examined by the German government.